Hypopigmentation after Laser

 What are treatment options for areas of hypopigmented?

-How do we prevent further skin damage?
+How can we prevent further skin damage?

 Patches of hypopigmented skin are especially vulnerable to sun damage.
 Therefore, sunscreen with an SPF of at least 30 should protect the affected areas.
+Apply sunscreen liberally to all exposed skin and reapply every two hours or more if you’re sweating or swimming.
+Moisturize to protect your skin from environmental stresses.